1-Projects-in-Python/Project-Automobiles-Prices-PredictionModel-ExploratoryDataAnalysis/README.md

-# Project-ExploratoryDataAnalysis-and-autompgPrediction
+# Auto-MPG-Exploratory-Data-Analysis-and-Prediction

-This repository is about a Data Exploratory Analysis and predict auto-mpg using Regression Analysis
+This repository focuses on conducting Exploratory Data Analysis and predicting auto-mpg using Regression Analysis.